 - Platoon - soldiers commanded by a lieutenant

-- Regiment- a large group of soldiers sometimes made up from a particular city or region and is usually commanded by a colonel
+- Regiment- a large group of soldiers sometimes made up from a particular city or region and usually commanded by a colonel.

-- Squad – small group of people trained to work together as unit.
+- Squad - a small group of people, trained to work together as a unit

-- Staff - people (employees) work together in company or any other working place
+- Staff - people (employees) work together in a company or any other working place

 - Team - players playing on the same side